danilofreire/quarto-presentation/README.md

 1. Clone this repository to your local machine.
 2. Copy the modified theme files into your Quarto project directory.
-3. Reference the forked theme in your Quarto project settings.

 For a detailed guide on using custom themes in Quarto, please refer to the [Quarto Documentation](https://quarto.org/docs/presentations).

 ## Credits

 All credits for the original design and development of the Quarto Clean theme go to [Grant McDermott](https://grantmcdermott.com/).
-This fork is a tribute to his excellent work in creating a clean, attractive theme for the Quarto community.
+This fork is a tribute to his great work in creating a clean, attractive theme for the Quarto community.

 ## License

-This forked version of the Quarto Clean theme is available under the same license as the original.
+This version of the Quarto Clean theme is available under the same license as the original.
 Please see the LICENSE file for more details.